BadenLab/LED-Zappelin/Instruction Manual/README.md

 <p align="justify">This document contains detailed assembly instructions, a software guideline to customize stimuli, and includes a parts list.</p>

- <p align="justify">The Arduino code and 3D printing files (SCAD and STL) can be downloaded [here](https://github.com/BadenLab/Tetra-Chromatic-Stimulator/tree/master/3D%20Designs), and further modified to fit customise purposes.
-The aim of this device is to finely control LEDs used in combination with a 2-photon microscope. </p>
+ The Arduino code and 3D printing files (SCAD and STL) can be downloaded [here](https://github.com/BadenLab/Tetra-Chromatic-Stimulator/tree/master/3D%20Designs), and further modified to fit customise purposes.
+The aim of this device is to finely control LEDs used in combination with a 2-photon microscope.

-<p align="justify">The device consists of a custom-designed PCB, an [ESP32 development board](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather) (or an Arduino Nano if the stimulator does not need to be combined with a 2 photon microscope), a [LED driver](https://learn.adafruit.com/tlc5947-tlc59711-pwm-led-driver-breakout/overview) and various off-the-shelf components. </p>
+The device consists of a custom-designed PCB, an [ESP32 development board](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather) (or an Arduino Nano if the stimulator does not need to be combined with a 2 photon microscope), a [LED driver](https://learn.adafruit.com/tlc5947-tlc59711-pwm-led-driver-breakout/overview) and various off-the-shelf components.

 ***